How to Increase Employee Engagement

 - Recognition: When a manager is proactive in providing day-to-day recognition, the results are significant.
 Know what forms of recognition motivate each person.
 Some like it to be public to the group, while others prefer a quiet 1:1 meeting.
 Also, encourage all team members to recognize others on the team when they are helpful.

 For a manager, creating an engaged workforce is a daily commitment to do your best in finding ways for your team to do their best.
-It’s attending to each person’s performance, stepping in to coach them, recognizing their performance no matter how small.
+It’s attending to each person’s performance, stepping in to coach them, recognizing their achievement no matter how small.
 Appreciate each person for what they bring to the group and encourage them to grow and learn.